 On October 16, 1923, Ceylonese-American chemist and exobiologist Cyril Ponnamperuma was born.
 Cyril Ponnamperuma was a leading authority on the chemical origins of life.
 He built on the work of Miller and Clayton Urey studying chemical reactions in “primordial soup” experiments.
 Ponnamperuma focused on producing compounds related to the nucleic acids and offered a convincing theory about series of chemical reactions that gave rise to precursors of life on earth.

 Cyril Andrew Ponnamperuma was born in Galle, Ceylon, now Sri Lanka.
 He attended St. Aloysius’ College, Galle and later St. Joseph’s College, Colombo.
-He continued his education in India and earned his Bachelor of Arts in 1948.
-Ponnamperuma then moved to the United Kingdom and joined Birkbeck, University of London.
+He continued his education at University of Madras, India and earned his Bachelor of Arts in philosophy in 1948.
+Ponnamperuma then moved to the United Kingdom and joined Birkbeck, University of London to study chemistry.
 There he finished his Bachelor of Science degree in chemistry in 1959.
 At the same time he had the opportunity to work with Professor J. D. Bernal, a pioneering scientist engaged in research on the origin of life.
 Ponnamperuma moved to the United States where he received his doctorate in chemistry from the University of California, Berkeley, in 1962 under Melvin Calvin, a Nobel laureate whose laboratory was doing research on synthesis of the basic building blocks of life.

 References and Further Reading:

 - Walter Sullivan (December 24, 1994).
 “Cyril Ponnamperuma, Scholar Of Life’s Origins, Is Dead at 71”.
 The New York Times.